1Computer1/1computer1.github.io/_posts/2021-07-15-variance-and-subtyping.md

 Hopefully this post gives you a good understanding of what variance is in terms of OOP languages and how it applies to OOP design.

 For those interested in theory, the concept of variance comes from category theory, where one would study covariant and contravariant functors.
 Those who know a bit of Haskell would also encounter them there!
+The concept of preconditions, postconditions, and invariants come from design-by-contract, but are also related to the more formal theory of refinement types: types which allow us to make them more specific for our domain.

 ---